Swansea Walking Tour

 The Swansea walking tour will start from

 the Leaf Boat Sculpture on Castle Square, in central Swansea, opposite the remains of Swansea Castle.

-However, if you are visiting the city and want to arrange a tour, please get in touch.
+If you are visiting the city and want to arrange a tour for a specific date, please don't hesitate to get in touch.

 Swansea, swansea walking tour, swansea tour, free tour swansea, free walking tour swansea, guide tour swansea, sightseeing swansea, tour swansea wales, free walking tour cardiff

 Swansea is easily accessible by car from Cardiff, and visa versa.
 The M4 motorway links the two cities, and the drive takes no more than an hour, traffic permitting of course.